 Yes, similar to Merry Christmas (Joyeux Noël !)

-But beyond learning about what is French for Happy Easter, there are several expressions I’d like to share with you.
+But beyond learning about what French is for Happy Easter, there are several expressions I’d like to share with you.

-You see, at Easter in France, some people are used to sending a message to their loved ones.
+At Easter in France, some people are used to sending a message to their loved ones.

 French Easter tags or cards